GeekyAnts/vue-native-website/src/docs/basic-components.md

 ### ScrollView

-A Component that wraps the platform in ScrollView while providing integration with the touch locking "responder" system.
+A component that wraps the platform in ScrollView while providing integration with the touch locking "responder" system.

-Keep in mind that ScrollViews must have a bounded height in order to work, since they contain unbounded-height children into a bounded container (via a scroll interaction).

 ScrollView simply renders all its react child components at once.
 That makes it very easy to understand and use.

+Keep in mind that ScrollViews must have a bounded height in order to work, since they contain unbounded-height children into a bounded container (via a scroll interaction).

 ```html
 <template>